 - 1. The division Board will assign managers at the start each season.
 They will be chosen from a list of volunteers from the Application (sign-up) forms and must meet all manager qualifications and the manager selection process set forth in the Division 3 Bylaws.
 Player information will be presented to the managers prior to the draft.
 Managers will randomly draw for draft position.
 All playing managers will draft 10 players.
-All non- playing managers will draft 11 players. - 2.
+All non- playing managers will draft 11 players.
+All managers will draft a team of (3) A players, (5) B players and (3) C players in any order they so choose. - 2.
 Players when signing up for the draft will put down their preferred position on the draft form.
 They will put down what position they want to play but cannot put down "Any, IF or Rover".
 Players refusing to play on a team or players refusing to play where their manager assigns them, with the exception of "Pitcher", will be barred from playing or substituting for the remainder of that season.
 If such an event occurs after the fourteenth (14th) game of the season, they will be barred from playing or substituting for the remainder of that season plus the amount of games of the next season in which they wish to play to equal 14 games.
 Players returning to the league in mid season under these circumstances shall be placed at the end of the Replacement Player List.

 Players signing up and NOT designating the position of "Pitcher" as one of their choices may not be named the designated pitcher.
 Players may also refuse to play the position of "Pitcher" for their current team manager without consequence.
 Players refusing to pitch for their team will not be permitted to pitch for any other team for the remainder of that season.